heruoxin/Clip-Stack/README.md

 ####Auto Clean Up

-📌 Using Android 🍭Lollipop's new JobScheduler API, Clipping Stack can automatic clean up it's catches and RAM when phone is charging.
+📌 Using Android 🍭Lollipop's new JobScheduler API, Clip Stack can automatic clean up it's catches and RAM when phone is charging.

 ####Other Feature